cysterio/Aeronet/README.md

 ## Scope and Limitations

 Designed for simulation and research purposes.
 Integrates seamlessly with human ATCs for handling emergencies.
-Future potential for real-world integration with aircraft flight computers.
-Limitations: Requires further development for robust real-world implementation.
-May not account for all potential emergency scenarios.
+Future potential for real-world integration with aircraft flight computers

+Limitations: May not account for all potential emergency scenarios.

 ## Airspace Design